Graph-native autoresearch workbench

 lineage.json Lineage View

-Use tiny primitives when you need control, full sub-brains when you want reuse, and training or mutation nodes when the graph should improve its own parts.
+Use tiny primitives when you need control, full sub-brains when you want reuse, and controlled improvement nodes when the graph should revise its own parts.

 Script Function Model Eval Train Sub-brain

-Start from a blank brain, template, or JSON file.
-Add primitive code, model, prompt, tool, memory, dataset, eval, verifier, training, mutator, API, agent, or sub-brain nodes without burying the experiment in glue code.
+Start from a repo, folder, script, template, or JSON file.
+Add models, tools, data, evals, controllers, APIs, services, and sub-brains without burying the experiment in glue code.

 $ franken init research-brain